 Finished in the year 306 AD, the Baths of Diocletian were the largest imperial baths at the time.
 Its pools with water maintained at various temperatures were named in accordance with their properties: caldarium, frigidarium, and tepidarium.
 They were all supplied by the 2nd-century aqueduct Aqua Marcia.

-The weather got a bit better by the time we left Terme di Diocleziano.
+The weather got a bit better by the time we left Terme Diocletian.
 We decided to go for a walk through the wonderful Villa Borghese Park before the rain started again.

-Talk about surprising places in Rome: we passed by a Gelato festival!
+We passed by a Gelato festival, which I guess isn’t very surprising in Rome.
 But the weather just wasn’t fitting to dive into all those flavors, though I’m sure they were delicious.

 We left Villa Borghese when we started feeling hungry.